venkatesh-reddy679/aws_terraform_full_arch/README.md

 2. Creates an Auto Scaling Group (ASG) using this Launch Template, selecting both private subnets for instance deployment.
 3. Implements a target tracking policy to manage auto-scaling rules based on the desired metric.
 For this scenario, we use AverageCPUUtilization metrics to scale up and down the instances.

+**IMportant Terraform commands**:
+1. **terraform init**: this command prepares the working directory to run other terraform commands.
+It installs and initializes the specified provider plugin, installs and initializes modules, and initializes the terraform backend.
+In this configuration, we are proceeding with the **local backend** where terraform stores the state in loal **terraform.tfstate** file.
+2. **terraform validate**: this commmand validates the configuration files for any syntax errors.
+3. **terraform plan**: this command generates an execution plan to analize what resources will be created, modified, and destroyed.
+Terraform generates this plan by comparing the current state stored in terraform.tfstate file with the desired state.
+4. **terraform apply**: this command applies the desired state of infrastructure on AWS cloud.
+5. **terraform state list**: this command shows the list of resources managed by terraform on AWS.
+6. **terraform state show**: this command shows the current state of a specific resource stored in state file.
+7. **terraform state rm**: this command removes metadata about a spcific resource from state file indicating that terraform will no longer manage that resource.
+8. **terraform destroy**: this command destroys all the infrastructure managed by terraform on AWS.
+9. **terraform import**: this command imports the specific resource into terraform statefile indicating that the resouce will now be managed by teraform.
+10. **terraform taint**: this command marks a specific resource as tainted which will be destroyed and recreated on next **terraform apply**